2022 Canadian Soccer League season

 The 2022 Canadian Soccer League season was the 25th season under the Canadian Soccer League name.
 The season began on May 29, 2022, and concluded with the CSL Championship on August 27, 2022, with FC Continentals defeating reigning champions Scarborough SC for their third championship title.
-The regular season title was secured by the Serbian White Eagles which marked their fifth league divisional title.
+The regular season title was secured by the Serbian White Eagles, which marked their fifth league divisional title.

 Summary

 Regular season contenders

-The race for the regular season title was a highly competitive bout as the outcome was decided on the final match of the regular season.
-Four teams dominated the race and all had an opportunity to clinch the spot.
+The race for the regular season title was a highly competitive bout, as the outcome was decided on the final match of the regular season.
+Four teams dominated the race, and all had an opportunity to clinch the spot.
 The Serbian White Eagles laid claim to the title with only a single point separating them from the York Region Shooters.

 The previous time the Serbs won a divisional title was in the 2015 season.
 Former head coach Uroš Stamatović returned at the helm and assembled a competitive roster with a mixture of domestic and import players from Serbia.
 One notable domestic signing was former Canadian international Dejan Jakovic.
-After a four-year absence York Region returned to the fold and finished as runners-up.
+After a four-year absence, York Region returned to the fold and finished as runners-up.
 The Vaughan-based club primarily consisted of younger domestic players and remained competitive as they led the way for six weeks.

-Scarborough SC and FC Continentals were the final two major contenders with the eastern Toronto side finishing third with a two-point difference from the Serbs.
-The club renewed the contract of head coach Mirko Medić and continued Scarborough's undefeated streak which stemmed from the previous season to 17 matches.
-FC Continentals the re-branded name of FC Vorkuta occupied the fourth position with a three-point difference separating them from the champions.
-The war in Ukraine directly affected the daily operations and on-field performance of FC Continentals as it restricted the team's access to player recruitment and to properly organize and achieve sufficient results throughout the season.
+Scarborough SC and FC Continentals were the final two major contenders, with the eastern Toronto side finishing third with a two-point difference from the Serbs.
+The club renewed the contract of head coach Mirko Medić and continued Scarborough's undefeated streak, which stemmed from the previous season, to 17 matches.
+FC Continentals, the re-branded name of FC Vorkuta, occupied the fourth position with a three-point difference separating them from the champions.
+The Russian invasion of Ukraine directly affected the daily operations and on-field performance of FC Continentals as it restricted the team's access to player recruitment and to properly organize and achieve sufficient results throughout the season.

 Other teams

-The two remaining teams were BGH City FC and Toronto Falcons where both parties finished at the bottom half of the standings.
-Toronto an expansion side led by Willy Giummarra relied upon local talent along with former FC Vorkuta veterans to remain competitive in the league and managed a fifth-place finish.
-As the COVID-19 pandemic restrictions were still enforced both Brantford Galaxy and Hamilton City continued fielding their hybrid team that finished the season at the bottom of the standings.
+The two remaining teams were BGH City FC and Toronto Falcons, which both finished in the bottom half of the standings.
+Toronto, an expansion side led by Willy Giummarra, relied upon local talent along with former FC Vorkuta veterans to remain competitive in the league and managed a fifth-place finish.
+As the COVID-19 pandemic restrictions were still enforced, both Brantford Galaxy and Hamilton City continued fielding their hybrid team that finished the season at the bottom of the standings.